 Why isn't the unified CloudWatch agent pushing log events?

 I'm using the unified CloudWatch agent to push logs to Amazon CloudWatch Logs.
 However, I can't see the logs in the CloudWatch Logs console.
-How do I troubleshoot why the unified CloudWatch agent isn't pushing log events?
+Why isn't the unified CloudWatch agent pushing log events?

 The following issues can prevent the unified CloudWatch agent from pushing log events: